 You must agree to the commercial terms of the contract when qualifying to participate in an auction.

-You must agree to the delivery terms of the contract during auction registration.
+You must agree to these terms (which are binding under contract) during auction registration.

 The financial terms (auction bid) set out: